-How to survive Passover egg-free – written by Lara Balsam, Director of The Jewish Vegetarian Society
+How to celebrate a vegan Passover – written by Lara Balsam, Director of the Jewish Vegetarian Society.

 Increasing numbers of people are on the hunt for alternatives to eggs over Pesach.

 Whether you are steering clear because of an allergy, intolerance or ethics (mass cruelty is endemic in modern production), here are my top tips for a delicious and hassle-free, egg-free Pesach.